ml6team/fondant-usecase-controlnet/src/README.md

 ## Running the pipeline

-This pipeline will generate prompts, retrieve matching images in the laion dataset, download then and generate corresponding captions and segmentations.
+This pipeline will generate prompts, retrieve urls of matching images in the laion dataset, download them and generate corresponding captions and segmentations.
 If you added the optional `write_to_hf_hub` component, it will write the resulting dataset to the HF hub.